William Bower Forwood: Personal life

-Forwood's first marriage was in 1862 to Mary Eleanor née Moss (1841–1896), daughter of William Miles Moss (1809–1871), a Liverpool merchant and shipowner, and Esther (née Johnson; 1809–1876).
+Forwood's first marriage was in 1862 to Mary Eleanor née Moss (1841-1896), daughter of William Miles Moss (1809-1871), a Liverpool merchant and shipowner, and Esther (née Johnson; 1809-1876).
 Forwood and Mary had three sons and seven daughters.
 Mary died in 1896.
-In 1898, he married Elizabeth Constant (née Hughes – later Hughes Le Fleming) (1860–1933), daughter of Major-General George Cumberland Hughes le Fleming and his second wife Anne Jane (née Rennick) of Rydal Hall, Cumbria.
+In 1898, he married Elizabeth Constant (née Hughes, later Hughes Le Fleming) (1860-1933), the daughter of Major-General George Cumberland Hughes le Fleming and his second wife Anne Jane (née Rennick) of Rydal Hall, Cumbria.

 Forwood was a committed Anglican Christian who, as well as raising funds for the construction of Liverpool Cathedral, also developed a lasting relationship with St Martin's Church, Bowness-on-Windermere, where he funded the construction of a War Memorial Chapel in the early 1920s.